maxlebedev/maleficer/README.md

 	- Figure our something better for NPC behavior (better follow)
 	- Should damage actually fizzle if the source is dead?
 We could just put src.name on the event, which allows the entity to die without issue.
 	- All effects on the targeting entity should get their targets filled in if they haven't already
 		- But, only the non-static targets should get cleared, and we don't have a way to store that info
+	- AOE spells, targeting
+	- Postion comprehension.
+Replace foo[pos.x][pos.y] with something?